 Here’s a very quick guide – there’s a more comprehensive discussion on the process of letting your skin reset and checking what your skin type and conditions are in my eBook, The Lab Muffin Guide to Basic Skincare.

-This differentiation is all about the natural oil your skin secretes, also known as sebum.
+Dry and oily are skin types.
+This differentiation is all about the natural oil your skin secretes, mostly from your pores (this is also known as sebum).
 Dry skin lacks oil, oily skin has too much oil.

 Signs you have dry skin: